nopnapatn/monarch/README.md

-# 🐋 Manorch - Trading Signals App
+# 🐋 Manorch - Trading Signals App Demo

 A sleek, modern trading signals app that combines social features with trading insights.
 Follow the smart money and get real-time signals from verified whales.